themsaid/ibis/readme.md

 ## Installation

-Make sure you have PHP8.1 or above installed on your system and that your gd extension is enabled in your php.ini file.
+Before you begin, ensure that you have PHP 8.1 or above installed on your system, and make sure that the gd extension is enabled in your `php.ini` file.
-You can decide if you want to install it locally for a specific project (eBook in this case) or to install it globally, making it available across all projects (eBooks).

 ### Installing ibis-next locally

+To quickly get started with building your eBook locally, follow these steps:

 If you want to start quickly to build your eBook you can:

-- create a new empty directory via the `mkdir` command, and then jump into the new directory via the `cd` command:
+1. Create a new empty directory via the `mkdir` command and navigate into it:

 ~~~shell
 mkdir my-first-ebook
 cd my-first-ebook
 ~~~

-Now you are in the new empty directory, you can install Ibis Next:
+2. Install Ibis Next using Composer:

 ~~~shell
 composer require hi-folks/ibis-next
 ~~~

-Once the tool is installed, you will find the `vendor/` directory where you can find your new tool (`vendor/bin/ibis-next`).
+3. Once the tool is installed, you'll find the `vendor/` directory containing your new tool (`vendor/bin/ibis-next`).

-If you install Ibis Next locally, in a specific directory, to launch and run Ibis Next you need to define the path like this:
+4. When launching Ibis Next locally in a specific directory, use the following command:

 ~~~shell
 ./vendor/bin/ibis-next list